 Exercising makes you stronger.
-So sure, while the first couple times to the gym you might be exhausted, over time you’ll feel less and less tired.
+So sure, while the first couple of times to the gym, you might be exhausted, over time you’ll feel less and less tired.
 And as you get stronger and increase your endurance, the rest of your everyday tasks will become easier and easier.
 Giving you the energy to get through your day faster and better than ever!

 Enjoying yourself is a good thing, and there’s nothing wrong with relaxing once a while.
 But exercising can be a great way to meet people and socialize – if you’re into that.